The Day After Trinity: Home media

 The Day After Trinity was released on VHS cassette by Pyramid Home Video, and on Region 1 DVD by Image Entertainment.
-A CD-ROM that was released in 1995 included interviews, transcripts, annotations, biographies and other information.
+A CD-ROM that was released in 1995 included interviews, transcripts, annotations, biographies, and other information.

+In July 2023, after the release of Christopher Nolan's Oppenheimer, the Criterion Channel streamed The Day After Trinity for free; it was one of the service's most-streamed films during that time.
+It is also available for free viewing and download at the Internet Archive.

 Reviews

 Awards

 The Day After Trinity was nominated for an Academy Award for Best Documentary Feature of 1980, and received a Peabody Award in 1981.

-The Day After Trinity won a CINE Golden Eagle.
+The film also won a CINE Golden Eagle Award.